Vulcan pilot plant

 Product quality

-Produces very pure product relative to hard rock and evaporation lithium, an advantage in the battery electric vehicle industry, having very high product quality standards.
+A-DLE enables a very pure product relative to hard rock and evaporation lithium, an advantage in the battery electric vehicle industry, having very high product quality standards.

 Sustainable lithium extraction How a sorbent comes into use for DLE.